-By designating Nature and Raptor Center (NRCP) of Pueblo in your will, you can create a legacy of environmental stewardship and a lasting contribution in support of children and education for generations to come.
+By designating Nature and Wildlife Discovery Center (NWDC) in your will, you can create a legacy of environmental stewardship and a lasting contribution in support of children and education for generations to come.
 The Center offers a variety of planned giving options to ensure that our educational programs are accessible to children throughout southern Colorado.
-Options include: Outright gifts of stock or cash during your lifetime; reducing your estate tax-burden; including NRCP in your will; making NRCP a beneficiary or partial beneficiary in an insurance policy; and/or creating a charitable remainder trust.
+Options include: Outright gifts of stock or cash during your lifetime; reducing your estate tax-burden; including NWDC in your will; making NWDC a beneficiary or partial beneficiary in an insurance policy; and/or creating a charitable remainder trust.

 If you wish to make a provision in your will, the following general language is suggested:

-“I give and devise to the Nature and Raptor Center of Pueblo a not-for-profit corporation, located
+“I give and devise to the Nature and Wildlife Discovery Center, a not-for-profit corporation, located

 (or specifically described property) for general purposes.”

 It would be our privilege to know your intent and honor you; please consider sending us a copy of our Bequest Intent Statement, available here: